Case Study 2 - Windows page 5

 Finally, another case of its infamous gibberish:

 This happens occasionally when moving files off my camera via USB mass storage.
-What the hell is an inpage operation
+What on Earth an “inpage operation” and why is there no “Retry” button?

 Also, once you unmount the camera, drive F disappears.
 I don’t know how Explorer’s history works, but an unmounted drive no longer registers in the history: